AIDE/DOCS/METHODOLOGY/brain.aide Spec

 The parser supports ${...} interpolation of frontmatter field names inside mcpServerConfig.args.
 At sync time, any ${fieldName} reference in args is expanded against the frontmatter's top-level fields and the resulting array is written into .mcp.json.

 In the current schema, name is the only top-level field that resolves as a substitution source, so the surface is essentially dormant.
-The default scaffold makes no use of it — the path lives inline as a literal string.
-The interpolation surface remains for advanced users who want to DRY a value across positions, but it is not a feature the standard install exercises and most users will never touch it.
+The default scaffold makes no use of it — the path lives inline as a literal string after the user fills the unwired slot, or as YAML null at the unwired slot before that.
+The interpolation surface remains for advanced users who want to DRY a value across positions.

 The substitution surface is mcpServerConfig.args and only mcpServerConfig.args.
 It runs only at sync time.
 It NEVER applies to any body section.
-All four body sections (prose, playbook, studyPlaybook, research) return verbatim, byte-identical to what the user wrote between the recognized markers.
-A brain whose prose section legitimately documents a templating language — for example, content that explains a knowledge store whose own syntax uses ${variable} placeholders — can write those characters in the body without fear that the package will interpret or strip them.
+All six body sections return verbatim, byte-identical to what the user wrote between the recognized markers.

 The .aide/config/ directory contract